bastiandavid/DeepFCD/README.md

 # DeepFCD
-Detect focal cortical dysplasias using a generative modelling approach as presented as presented on OHBM 2019 in Rome (see our homepage for e-Poster, OHBM oral session and more information: https://www.translationalneuroimaging.de/ohbm-gan-talk )
+Detect focal cortical dysplasias using a generative modelling approach as presented on OHBM 2019 in Rome (see our homepage for e-Poster, OHBM oral session and more information: https://www.translationalneuroimaging.de/ohbm-gan-talk )

 Repository is WIP, nothing interesting to see here *yet*.